 If you’re king of the backyard barbecue, chances are you’ve held cooked barbecue in your cooler (without ice, of course).
 Some even have a name for it, the faux Cambro, named after the insulated food storage boxes made by Cambro Manufacturing.
 Suffice it to say, it’s a simple hack to keep barbecue hot without electricity, and using equipment most of us have at home.
 I use the method often, but I’d never considered that the same cooler might work for reheating briskets as well.

-*You can pre-order a whole, chilled, cryovaced brisket from Franklin Barbecue on their website.
-You can also walk in the side door after 9:00am and ask about availability, but they can’t guarantee you one unless it has been reserved.
-Also ask your favorite local barbecue joint, like The Slow Bone, if they offer them as well.
+*You can preorder a whole, chilled, cryovaced brisket from Franklin Barbecue on their website.
+You can also walk in the side door after 9 a.m. and ask about availability, but they can’t guarantee you one unless it has been reserved.
+Also ask your favorite local barbecue joint, like the Slow Bone, if they offer them as well.